IreneSnitko/Arrays/README.md

               - Task 8: [4, 7, 5, 9, 4, 12, -2, -12, -3]
 ***

-> `RunMethodsForArraysActions`-----> running the code in the console | The results are random numbers because the methods generate random array values
+> `RunMethodsForArraysActions`---> running the code in the console | The results are random numbers because the methods generate random array values